 We allow users to have multiple sessions open but there is a nag pop-up to remind you on each page that you have multiple sessions open.

 This ensures you don’t forget and also would alerts users if another person logged into their account.

-As you can see in the screenshot, the option to log out the other session is easily presented.
+As you can see in the screenshot, the option to log out of the other session is easily presented.

 Encryption of data

 Server side we encrypt all evidence uploaded using SAH256 with individual per-evidence item keys, and all evidence files are moved to read-only directories to prevent deletion.

 Evidence and notes put into CPR is immutable (not deletable) to prevent accidental or deliberate removal of evidence; if items are uploaded in error, they can be made private so only the uploading user can see them.
 This provides evidence integrity but overcomes issues surrounding uploading the wrong evidence to a case.